 1. The application process

-You can apply for RCPCHStart from ST6, but it is expected that most trainees will complete RCPCHStart during their ST7 year.
+You can apply for START from ST6, but it is expected that most trainees will complete START during their ST7 year.
 This allows enough training time to address any highlighted learning requirements.

-Priority is given to applicants nearer the end of training (ST8>ST7>ST6) The cost of the RCPCHStart assessment will be advised on the RCPCH website at the time.
-You will receive email confirmation 5-10 working days after closure of the application period and a letter confirming any documentation that you are required to bring on the day itself.
+Priority is given to applicants nearer the end of training (ST8>ST7>ST6) The cost of the START assessment will be advised on the RCPCH website at the time.
+You will receive email confirmation around 14 working days after closure of the application period.

 2. Structure and tips for success

 If held as a face to face assessment, you will be told to arrive 45 minutes beforehand and will be briefed with information on what to expect.
 If the assessment is taking place virtually, you will invited to attend both a briefing prior to the assessment date, and on the day itself.

 - They will inform you of any other professionals who may be present during your assessment.
 These are most commonly supporting assessors and external observers.

-- RCPCHStart is still a relatively new form of professional assessment and as such is continually training new assessors and being observed by other Royal Colleges who want to learn about the process.
+- START is still a relatively new form of professional assessment and as such is continually training new assessors and being observed by other Royal Colleges who want to learn about the process.

-- Half (six) of the scenarios will be general paediatrics and the other half will be in your sub-specialty.
+- Seven of the scenarios will be general paediatrics and the remaining three will be in your sub-specialty.

-- If you are a general paediatric trainee, all 12 will be relating to general paediatrics.
+- If you are a general paediatric trainee, all ten will be relating to general paediatrics.

 - If it's a face to face assessment, scenario sheets are provided under the chairs outside each room.
 You pick a coloured sheet if you a sub-specialty trainee and a white sheet if a general paediatric trainee.
 If it's a virtual assessment, you will see both the general and subspecialty scenario on the screen, and you select which applies to you.

-If START is face to face, it is usually held at the Royal College of General Practice assessment centre which is specifically designed for this kind of professional assessment.
+If START is face to face, it is usually held at the Royal College of General Practice assessment centre, pictured below, which is specifically designed for this kind of professional assessment.
 It is easy to see where you are going and there will be numerous people present to help you find your way around scenarios.